 Protecting your network from cyberattacks begins with a secure firewall deployment.
-If the network you use to manage your sensitive IT devices—including your Palo Alto Networks next-gen firewalls and Panorama—is not secured properly, you will not be able to detect and defend against vulnerability exploits that could lead to infiltration and/or the loss of sensitive data.
+If the network you use to manage your sensitive IT devices—including your Palo Alto Networks next-gen firewalls and Panorama—is not secured properly, you can’t detect and defend against vulnerability exploits that could lead to infiltration and/or the loss of sensitive data.
 The ultimate goal when securing firewall access is to ensure that even if an attacker gains access to privileged credentials, you can still thwart their ability to get in and do damage.
-Follow these best practice guidelines to ensure that you are securing administrative access to your firewalls and other security devices in a way that prevents successful attacks.
+Follow these best practice guidelines to ensure that you secure administrative access to your firewalls and other security devices in a way that prevents successful attacks.

 - Isolate the management interface on a dedicated management VLAN.